-Hold a master's degree in education or special education Hold an endorsement in special education Have 4 years of teaching experience; of which, at least 2 are in special education
+Hold a master's degree in education or special education Hold an endorsement in special education.

+Have 4 years of teaching experience; of which, at least 2 are in special education.

-Total Required for the Endorsement: 9 credits SPED 564 .
-Data Collection for Decision-Making .3 credits .
-Curriculum & Instructional Design SPED 560 .
+Total Possired for the Endoverment 0 crodite 3.
+25 30 · .
+Data dottoction for Doctoron Making .o creans .
+Data Collection for Decision-Making SPED 561 .
+Curriculum and Instructional Design .3 credits SPED 560 .
 Consulting in the Schools .3 credits